 Portugal is one of the most affordable countries to visit in Western Europe.
-Because of that, here are some tips to make your holiday budget-friendly.
+But everyone loves to save money so here are some tips to make your travel to Portugal budget-friendly!

-The next way to save on your trip to Portugal is to cook your food.
+The next way to save on your trip to Portugal is to cook your own food.
 The budget-friendly grocery shopping stores are Aldi, Lidl, and Continente.
-If you to eat out try these options first, they all have bakeries offering fresh baked bread and sweets.
+When you eat out try these options with the local bakeries first.
+They offer freshly baked bread, small bites, and sweets.

 When you are out exploring Portugal try and eat at the local snack bars because you will easily find cheap coffees and snacks.
 If you like to go out for the night try ordering local beers, depending on where you are you can get a draft Portugal beer for around 2 dollars.

 Try local transportation and walking.
 The local buses in Portugal are very efficient and a great way to save some money.
 Try finding local restaurants and bars that you can walk to.
 There is also the ride-sharing app called Bolt which is very popular because it is cheaper than renting a car for the whole day.
 If you do end up renting a car try rentalcars.com.
 They often have flash sales and offer the best deals around.